 When To Visit A Doctor?

 Often, arrhythmia or abnormal heart rate is the result of a change in physical activity, making it a common occurrence in children.
 However, if your child’s heart rate is too fast or slow, regardless of the physical activity, and if it happens often, a medical check-up is necessary.
-Sometimes, erratic heart rate in children is the result of an underlying heart problem, which you should not neglect.
+Sometimes, an erratic heart rate or persistently slow heart rate, along with fatigue in children, could indicate an underlying heart problem, which you should not neglect.

 Arrhythmia Treatment